Tinkerforge/doc/en/source/Software/Brickv_Install_Windows.rst

 * **Install Brick Viewer** will copy the program files.
 * **Install/Update Brick Bootloader Driver** will install/update the USB driver for Bricks in bootloader mode.
+This driver is necessary to do Brick firmware updates using Brick Viewer.
+* **Install/Update ESP32 Bootloader Driver** will install/update the USB bootloader
-This is driver is necessary to do Brick firmware updates using Brick Viewer.
+  driver for ESP32 (Ethernet) Bricks.
+This driver is necessary to do ESP32 (Ethernet) Brick firmware updates using Brick Viewer.

 Typically you want the installer to perform all tasks.
 Click on "Next" to start the installation process.